 Pre-Operation Inspections

-Pre-operation inspections are also critical to ensuring that your forklift is properly working and to prevent potentially dangerous accidents on the job site.
+Pre-operation inspections are also critical to ensuring your forklift is properly working and preventing potentially dangerous accidents on the job site.
 Every day, an approved individual should inspect the brakes, steering mechanisms, hydraulic systems, tires, mast chains/hooks/rollers, overhead guard assemblies, and other parts before allowing anyone to operate a forklift.
-Additionally, components such as lights, horns, mirrors, tires, and forks should be inspected daily before use to ensure there are no defects that may lead to an accident or injury while on the job.
+Additionally, components such as lights, horns, mirrors, tires, and forks should be inspected daily before use to ensure no defects that may lead to an accident or injury while on the job.

 OSHA Forklift Maintenance Rules